oneofremii/NextCord/README.md

 > :warning: **Warning:** Using a selfbot is against TOS and can get your account banned.
 Use it at your own risks.

+> ℹ️ **Information:** I Just Added Some Features And Changed A Code In This Repository, For The Full Source Code, You Can [See From github.com/mewzax/Discord-RPC-Selfbot](https://github.com/mewzax/Discord-RPC-Selfbot)